davidakennedy/davidakennedy.com/_src/posts/2011-11-28-dead-blogs-blogging-and-getting-better.md

 This post was inspired by Om Malik's [My 10 years of blogging: Reflections, Lessons & Some Stats Too](http://gigaom.com/2011/11/26/10-years-gigaom/).

-I haven't blogged as long as some of the pros, but I learning, moving forward...
-What about you?
+I haven't blogged as long as some of the pros, but I learning, moving forward… What about you?
 How have your blogs evolved over time, and what have you learned?